Adobe Creative Cloud Licensing for Technical Support Providers

-Important Change to Classroom/Lab Device Licensing
+Important Change to Shared Device Licensing

-Creative Cloud for Classrooms and Labs via Shared Device Licensing
+Creative Cloud for Shared Device Licensing

 - Is authorized for use on Cornell-owned computers physically located on the Cornell campus that have a constant physical location with a static IP address.
-(Cannot be used on devices that are moved around, such as laptops.)

 - Provides Creative Cloud access to any user who signs in with an Adobe ID, regardless of what level of service that Adobe ID normally has.

 - Allows use of any Adobe collaborative tools or cloud storage normally accessible with the customer’s Adobe ID.

 - Does NOT extend any extra Home Use rights to users of the Adobe software on that machine.